tsantalis/RefactoringMiner/README.md

 More detailed documentation can be found in [GitHistoryRefactoringMiner](https://github.com/tsantalis/RefactoringMiner/blob/master/src/org/refactoringminer/api/GitHistoryRefactoringMiner.java) JavaDoc.

+## With commit of a locally cloned git repository
 ```java
 // With a locally cloned git repository
 GitService gitService = new GitServiceImpl();